tangwengee/learning-notes/FP/README.md

 ### map, reduce, filer

 ### Immutability
+Minimize side effects by reducing side effects through immutability.
 Straightforward techniques to disallow side effects (mutation):

 1. Avoid mutator functions
 2. Use `const` declarations instead of `let`
 3. Freeze objects
 4. Clone objects
-5. Use getters and setters
+5. Use getters and setters // examples to be provided
-6. Use lenses to access and set attributes
+6. Use lenses to access and set attributes // examples to be provided

 #### Avoid mutator functions